Why No Decision Is the Most Expensive Outcome in B2B

 What percentage of B2B deals end in “no decision”?

-Between 40% and 60% of qualified B2B pipeline ends in “no decision” - where the buyer stops moving forward without selecting any vendor.
-This makes “no decision” the single largest category of deal loss, exceeding both competitive losses and budget-related cancellations combined (Gartner / Forrester, 2024).
+no decision” (where the buyer stops moving forward without selecting any vendor).
+This makes “no decision” the single largest category of deal loss.

 Why do qualified deals stall and go dark?

-The primary driver is buyer confidence erosion.
-When buyers encounter inconsistent information across touchpoints - different pricing on the website vs. the proposal, conflicting competitive claims from the chatbot vs. the AE - their confidence degrades below the threshold required to build an internal business case and advocate to executive stakeholders.
+When buyers encounter inconsistent information across touchpoints (different pricing on the website vs. the proposal, or conflicting competitive claims from the chatbot vs. the AE), their confidence degrades.

 How much revenue is lost to “no decision” outcomes annually?